This post may contain affiliate links. Please read my disclosure policy.

 Which is why I’m sharing this Homemade Gluten-Free Pancake Recipe — she’s a keeper, that results in golden, fluffy vehicles for the toppings you fancy.

-This recipe is sponsored by my partner, California Walnuts, and is unique in that part of the “flour” mix is ground walnuts!
+This uniqueness in this recipe is that part of the “flour” mix is ground walnuts!
 I absolutely love how the irregular grind of the walnuts lead to a little bit of crunch through the pancakes.
 And it’s another way to get omega 3 fats into your day.

 Sorghum flour and oat flour make up the rest of the dry mixture, and the liquid ingredients are pretty standard – buttermilk, eggs, butter, and vanilla.
 To keep the recipe refined-sugar free, I used minimal honey as the sweetener, as I found the flours have a natural sweetness on their own.